Free no-obligation site survey · Nationwide coverage Contact Us

 Roof coatings without shutting down your Exeter site

-For the facilities team responsible for an occupied warehouse or factory unit, the hardest part of any roof project is not the roof, it is the operation underneath.
-Around Exeter, where business parks and trading estates along the M5 corridor and the city fringe keep the South West supplied, taking a building out of service for re-roofing is often simply not an option.
-That is the practical case for industrial roof coatings: the envelope is never opened, the building stays weathertight throughout, and work is sequenced around deliveries, shifts and yard movements rather than the other way round.
-National Coating Specialists surveys and coats industrial roofs in Exeter and across Devon, travelling from our South East base to sites England-wide.
+For the team running an occupied warehouse or factory unit, the hardest part of any roof project isn’t the roof itself, it’s keeping the operation underneath going.
+Around Exeter, with all the business parks and trading estates lining the M5 and on the city edge, taking a building out of service for re-roofing often just isn’t an option.
+That’s the practical case for industrial roof coatings: we never open the envelope, the building stays weathertight throughout, and we sequence our work around your deliveries, shifts, and yard movements instead of the other way round.
+We survey and coat industrial roofs in Exeter and across Devon, travelling from our South East base to sites UK-wide.

 The South West climate and profiled metal roofs

-Devon is one of the wetter parts of England, and the moisture-laden Atlantic weather is hard on roof finishes.
-Profiled steel sheets rely on a factory-applied coating that weathers steadily: it chalks, fades, and thins until bare metal is exposed, at which point corrosion takes over and accelerates.
-In a drier county that decline takes longer.
-Around Exeter, roofs spend more of the year wet, organic growth takes hold more readily, and the window between cosmetic ageing and genuine deterioration is shorter than many maintenance plans assume.
+Devon’s one of the wetter parts of England, and that moisture-laden Atlantic weather is hard on roof finishes.
+Profiled steel sheets rely on a factory-applied coating that just weathers steadily: it chalks, fades, and thins until you see bare metal.
+Then corrosion kicks in and speeds things up.
+In a drier county, that decline takes longer.
+Around Exeter, roofs spend more of the year wet, organic growth takes hold faster, and the window between it looking a bit tired and the real deterioration starting is shorter than many maintenance plans allow for.

-A coating system applied while the substrate is still sound replaces that worn finish with a continuous, fully bonded weatherproof layer over the entire roof, sealing laps, fixings and details against exactly this climate.
+A coating system, put on while the substrate is still sound, replaces that worn finish with a continuous, fully bonded weatherproof layer over the whole roof.
+It seals the laps, fixings, and details against exactly this kind of climate.

 Industrial Roof Coating Exeter on a Exeter building

 Why we survey first: no two roofs in Exeter are the same.
-A real surveyor inspects the building, the surface and the access, then recommends only what it needs — no guesswork, and no generic price.
+One of our surveyors inspects the building, the surface and the access, then recommends only what it needs — no guesswork, and no generic price.

 Cut-edge corrosion: catch it early or pay for sheets

-The defect that decides most industrial roofing budgets is cut-edge corrosion: rust forming on the unprotected steel where sheets were cut, at eaves, side laps and end laps.
+The defect that usually decides most industrial roofing budgets is cut-edge corrosion.
+That’s rust forming on the unprotected steel where the sheets were cut, at the eaves, side laps, and end laps.
 Wet South West winters feed it.
-Moisture sits in the overlap, the edge corrodes, and the deterioration tracks back under the finish, lifting it as it goes.
-At the early stage, this is routine work within a coating project: the edges are mechanically prepared, treated and sealed with a dedicated cut-edge system before the main coating is applied.
-At the late stage, when corrosion has weakened the lap itself, the affected sheets need replacing, and the cost conversation changes completely.
-The difference between those two stages is usually two or three winters of inaction.
+Moisture just sits in the overlap, the edge corrodes, and that deterioration tracks back under the finish, lifting it as it goes.
+If you catch it early, it’s routine work within a coating project: we mechanically prepare the edges, treat them, and seal them with a dedicated cut-edge system before the main coating goes on.
+If you leave it too late, when corrosion has weakened the lap itself, those affected sheets need replacing.
+That’s when the cost conversation changes completely.
+The difference between those two stages is usually two or three winters of doing nothing.

 What we establish before specifying anything

-We do not quote from aerial imagery.
-Every recommendation follows a physical survey that establishes:
+We don’t quote from aerial imagery.
+Every recommendation we make follows a physical survey that establishes:

 • How far cut-edge corrosion has progressed, with photographic evidence